GMOD/Apollo/docs/Quick_start_guide.md

  - Configuring WebApollo using the config.properties file

 #### Setup environment

 First set some environmental variables.
-These can be customized appropriate to your setup.
-Note that PGUSER is simply your username in this setup, but if you set it to something different, make sure to see [database setup](Database_setup.md) for details.
+These represent the postgres user/pass, the login user/pass, the database storing the login info.
+We also specify the organism name and say where we want our JBrowse data directory and WebApollo annotations.

     export PGUSER=web_apollo_users_admin
     export PGPASSWORD=password